![]() |

 product, and regularly receive compliments on the quality of my manuals,

-both for the clarity of the translation, text, and the quality of the
+both for the clarity of the translation, text, and graphics, and the quality

 The original manuals are the only source for the information they contain,

-for some of these guns are great for history, development, production
+some of these guns are great for history, development, production statistics,

-statistics, and pictures of the accessories, but lack useful details or
+and pictures of the accessories, but lack useful details or don't even

-don't even mention the actual hands-on operation, training, repair, and
+mention the actual hands-on operation, training, repair, and troubleshooting

-troubleshooting for the guns themselves.
-If you've wanted an original
+for the guns themselves.
+If you've wanted an original "owner's manual"

 Click on the link buttons at the top of this page to see a listing of